Generic Name: tazarotene (taz-AR-oh-teen)

 Tazarotene gel is used for:

-Treating psoriasis and acne.
+Treating psoriasis.
 It may also be used for other conditions as determined by your doctor.

 Tazarotene gel is a retinoid.
 The specific way tazarotene gel works is not completely understood.
 It may decrease skin inflammation and skin changes associated with psoriasis.

 - you are allergic to any ingredient in tazarotene gel

 - you are pregnant

 Contact your doctor or health care provider right away if any of these apply to you.